 Our EU and Competition Law team, based in Lisbon and Porto, is widely recognised for its in-depth knowledge in all aspects of EU Law and European and Portuguese Competition Law.
-We advise and represent international and domestic clients on merger control, dominance, horizontal and vertical restraints and state aids, ensuring expert assistance before the European Commission and the Portuguese Competition Authority, as well as before Portuguese and the European Courts.
-We have an extensive experience representing clients on a wide range of industries, such as energy, financial services, communications, pharmaceuticals, broadcasting, advertising, land, sea and air transportation, retail distribution, logistics, mining, food and beverages, tourism and agriculture.
+We advise and represent international and domestic clients on merger control, dominance, horizontal and vertical restraints, State aids and services of general economic interest, ensuring expert assistance before the European Commission and the Portuguese Competition Authority, as well as before Portuguese and the European Courts.
+We have extensive experience representing clients in a wide range of industries, such as energy, financial services, communications, pharmaceuticals, broadcasting, advertising, land, sea and air transportation, retail distribution, logistics, mining, food and beverages, tourism and agriculture.